-

 Key populations in the health response are populations that are often subject to discrimination, criminalization and human rights abuses, thereby severely limiting their ability to access health services.
 In some settings and populations, such as in prisons and among some migrant and displaced populations, risks of HIV, TB, malaria and other diseases are also high, while access to services is frequently poor.
 There is now strong recognition that major epidemics cannot be ended without greater attention to key populations in all epidemic settings.
 This includes addressing social, legal and cultural barriers to accessing HIV and other health services, and consistent inclusion and participation by key populations in policy development, health governance and programming.

-- HIV: Key populations include men who have sex with men, sex workers, people who inject drugs, transgender people, people in prisons and other closed settings, and their partners.
+HIV: Key populations include men who have sex with men, sex workers, people who inject drugs, transgender people, people in prisons and other closed settings, and their partners.
 People living with HIV are also part of the key populations.
-As published in the Global HIV & AIDS statistics fact sheet, in 2022, key populations (sex workers and their clients, gay men and other men who have sex with men, people who inject drugs, transgender people) and their sexual partners accounted for 70% of HIV infections globally:
+In 2023[2], median HIV prevalence among the adult population (ages 15–49) was 0.8% globally.
+However, because of marginalization, discrimination and in some cases criminalization, median prevalence was higher among certain groups of people.

 - 35 times higher among people who inject drugs than adults who do not inject drugs.